 I think something at this level has a way of marking us.
 It’s a collective trauma.
 It’s a much more acute trauma for some.
 By trauma, that means it is registering in our nervous system, and that gets into our being in a way.
-For some, it could have long-lasting negative impact, but it’s also an opportunity for us to look inward.
+For some, it could have long-lasting negative impacts, but it’s also an opportunity for us to look inward.
 How we deal with collective trauma and past experiences means we may show up differently in the world.
 My hope is to use this as an opportunity to look inward and become self-reflective and invite new relationships.
 We will find healing through relationships.

-Q8: What pieces of wisdom gathered from your life experiences as a psychotherapist, husband and father, friend, business owner and coworker, would you offer us in these challenging times?
+Q8: What pieces of wisdom gathered from your life experiences as a psychotherapist, husband and father, friend, business owner, and coworker, would you offer us in these challenging times?

 - Self-care is not selfish.
 Some people feel a sense of shame over taking care of their basic needs.
 Setting boundaries may feel like conflict.
-The need to take care of our selves allows us to show up for others.
+The need to take care of ourselves allows us to show up for others.

 - We are all suffering.
 Everyone is going through it.
 When you observe people acting out of character, don’t just sit back and hope it passes.
 Instead of tolerating or enduring the change, get curious about what they may be going through and see if you can help.

 - Practice compassion for yourself.
 Your feelings, emotions, and needs matter.
 Have compassion for others as well.

 - We are relational beings.
 To repeat a line from my mentor, Roy Barsness, Ph.D, “We are formed in relationship, we are harmed in relationship, and we are healed in relationship.”
 If you are isolated, find someone to connect to.
 Trust and safety are important.
 If someone is not available, then reach out to a professional.
 People are there if you are willing to take the risk of speaking.